Your Rainy Day Wedding in St. Augustine Guide

 For Guests

-Consider providing rather than expecting guests to bring:
+Consider providing these instead of expecting guests to bring them:

 Vendor Coordination